rscarvalho/pyregex/README.md

 Just run `dev_appserver.py app.yaml`

-If you want to contribute with client-side scripting (writing some CoffeeScript/JS and/or SASS/CSS), I recomend you to keep another terminal open at the `assets` folder and run: `grunt watch`.
+If you want to contribute with client-side scripting (writing some CoffeeScript/JS and/or SASS/CSS), I recomend you to keep another terminal open at the `assets` folder and run: `grunt`.
 This will watch the filesystem for changes and regenerate the source files as needed.

+### Testing the application

+To test the application, run `nosetests -c nose.cfg` from a terminal window.

 ## Contributing